Level 3: Advanced Integration

 I’ve heard fellow students talking about a Medical Spanish elective.
 What is this and how can I sign up to take it?

-After signing up through Canopy and submitting payment, you will add yourself to the waitlist for 4 weeks of MD 1090 Extramural in OASIS and complete the info form for approval.
-Upon completion of the 3 levels you must forward copies of your completion certificates to the Advanced Integration Coordinator to receive your final grade.
+After signing up through Canopy and submitting payment, you will add yourself to the waitlist for four weeks of MD 1090 Extramural in OASIS and complete the info form for approval.
+Upon completion of the three levels you must forward copies of your completion certificates to the Advanced Integration Coordinator to receive your final grade.
 This course is graded pass/fail.

 Back to top